MicrosoftDocs/azure-ai-docs/articles/ai-studio/how-to/develop/evaluate-sdk.md

 ```

 > [!TIP]
-> Get the contents of the `result.studio_url` property for a link to view your logged evaluation results in Azure AI Studio.
+> Get the contents of the `result.studio_url` property for a link to view your logged evaluation results in your Azure AI project.

 The evaluator outputs results in a dictionary which contains aggregate `metrics` and row-level data and metrics.
 An example of an output: